<?xml version="1.0" encoding="utf-8"?>

 <title>Finding Common Ground: An Interdisciplinary Symposium on Soil (09 July 2026)</title>

-<description>&lt;p&gt;This two-day symposium is part of a series of events exploring current soil-focussed research from a range of disciplinary perspectives.&lt;/p&gt;
+<description>&lt;p&gt;This two-day symposium at the University of Sheffield is part of a series of events exploring current soil-focussed research from a range of disciplinary perspectives.&lt;/p&gt;

 &lt;ul&gt;